wzacs1/BioinfWorkshop/Workthroughs/Part3-1_RNASeq_Alignments2GitIntro.md

   - The terminology can be a bit confusing at first.
 Don't worry too much if you feel a bit lost.
 You will get more comfortable with practice and this is meant to just introduce it as with most parts of this workshop.
   - It is mainly geared towards software engineers that are working as part of team to develop software.
 However, many bioinformatics-focused groups also use it and it is also quite useful even if you only use it with yourself.
   - Useful just by itself on one computer, but most useful when used in conjuction with a "remote" repository, for example hosted on GitHub.
+  - Many tutorials out there, but I think this page (also linked at bottom in links section) has some of the simpler and more useful pages (though it uses BitBucket instead of GitHub): [https://www.atlassian.com/git/tutorials](https://www.atlassian.com/git/tutorials)
+  - CHPC's page is also very concise and useful: [https://www.chpc.utah.edu/documentation/software/git-scm.php](https://www.chpc.utah.edu/documentation/software/git-scm.php)

 - **GitHub** is one of several sites that hosts Git repositories.
 Along with Git, really can help you collaborate with others, yourself and share your code.
     - Facilitates documentation and reproducibility.